Issues We Treat

 What if I have had depression for a very long time — can therapy still help?

-Can I do depression therapy online from Newmarket or Aurora?
+Can I do depression therapy online?

 What if I have thoughts of suicide or self-harm?